gardenlinux/gardenlinux/docs/reference/testing/developing-tests.md

 - Use appropriate log levels: `logger.debug()` for detailed info, `logger.info()` for important milestones

 :::info
-Have a look at the [user documentation](README.md#debugging-tests) if you want to know how to view those debug logs when running tests.
+Have a look at the [debug tests guide](/how-to/testing/debug-tests#debug-logs) if you want to know how to view those debug logs when running tests.
 :::

 ### Debugging Tests in a Booted VM